waleed399/FinalProject-Kaleidoo/README.md

 # 📦 My E-Commerce Recommendation System Application

-Welcome to the **y E-Commerce Recommendation System Application** repository!
+Welcome to the **E-Commerce Recommendation System Application** repository!
 This guide will help you set up and run the entire application on your local Kubernetes cluster.

 ## 🚀 Getting Started